Many homeschool parents have asked this question, so I thought I would do a blog post to further explain my usual answer.

 “A children’s story that can only be enjoyed by children is not a good children’s story in the slightest.” – C.S.
 Lewis

 Good literature, whether assigned in Grade 1 or Grade 5, can be enjoyed by everyone in the family.
-I promise that it won’t be too babyish for your 3rd grader to listen to The Last of the Really Great Whangdoodles while studying the BYL Grade 1 Ancients program.
+I promise that it won’t be too babyish for your 3rd grader to listen to The Last of the Really Great Whangdoodles while studying the BYL Level 1 Ancients program.

 Many of the assigned projects can easily be either broadened or simplified.
 For example – a research project can easily be extended for an older student by requiring them to take the activity page further and turn the information they found into a coherent paragraph.
 Or if they are more artsy, they could take the information and design a poster, write a short story, create a documentary style video about the subject matter, etc. In the same way, you could easily scale it back for a younger child by having them do more of the work orally.
 I’m often surprised at the answers younger children can come up with when they know they won’t have to write anything down.

 But, what about the lack of readers in the early years?
-If you are using, for example, The Ancient World grade 1 program with a 6 and 8 year old, you may be wondering what your 8 year old should read.
+If you are using, for example, The Ancient World Level 1 program with a 6 and 8 year old, you may be wondering what your 8 year old should read.
 Many of the optional books I provide in the plans would work well as readers for that age level.
 Books such as:

 - Ancient Egypt: An Interactive History Adventure (You Choose Books) (There are many books in this series)